HackThisSite/dns01cf/README.md

 ## DESCRIPTION

-*dns01cf* is a single-file, Wrangler-free Cloudflare Worker that enables ACME DNS-01 validation while protecting your DNS with granular ACLs.
-Only one domain needs to be behind Cloudflare, the rest can be anywhere.
+*dns01cf* is a Cloudflare Worker DNS proxy, limiting client access for ACME DNS-01 challenges down to individual TXT records.
+It also supports consolidation of DNS-01 challenges for non-Cloudflare domains through [domain aliasing CNAMEs](#one-domain-behind-cloudflare-domain-aliasing).

+*dns01cf* supports most newer and legacy ACME clients by simulating various DNS provider APIs, enabling the reuse of existing client infrastructure while only requiring a change in the DNS challenge endpoint.

-Installation takes just a few minutes and can be done directly in the Cloudflare web UI -- no installation of Git, Wrangler, or anything required!
+Deployment of dns01cf is swift, taking just a few minutes directly through the Cloudflare web UI.
+No installation of Git, Wrangler, or any additional tools is necessary.

 ### FEATURES